jdkandersson/flake8-docstrings-complete/README.md

 1. If a function/ method has arguments, that the arguments section is included.
 2. If a function/ method has arguments, that all function/ method arguments are in the argument section.
 3. If an arguments section is in the function/ method docstring, the argument section contains no arguments the function doesn't have.
 4. If a function/ method has a return statement with a value, the return value section is included.
 5. If a function/ method has a yield statement with a value, the yield value section is included.
 6. If a function/ method raises an exception, the raises section is included with a description for each exception that is raised.
 7. If a class has public attributes, that the attributes section is included.
 8. If a class has public attributes, that all public attributes are in the attributes section.
 9. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.

 Note:

-* `self` and `cls` are not counted as arguments.
+- `self` and `cls` are not counted as arguments.
-* `test_.*` methods are skipped in `test_.*\.py` files (function and file names are configurable).
+- `test_.*` methods are skipped in `test_.*\.py` files (function and file names are configurable).

+## Configuration

+The plugin adds the following configurations to `flake8`:

+- `--docstrings-complete-test-filename-pattern`: The filename pattern for test files.
+Defaults to `test_.*\.py`.
+- `--docstrings-complete-test-function-pattern`: The function name pattern for test functions.
+Defaults to `test_.*`.
+- `--docstrings-complete-fixture-filename-pattern`: The filename pattern for fixture files.
+Defaults to `conftest\.py`.
+- `--docstrings-complete-fixture-decorator-pattern`: The decorator name pattern for fixture functions.
+Defaults to `(^|\.)fixture$`.

 ## Rules

 A few rules have been defined to allow for selective suppression:

-* `DCO001`: docstring missing on a function/ method.
+- `DCO001`: docstring missing on a function/ method.
-* `DCO002`: function/ method has one or more arguments and the docstring does not have an arguments section.
+- `DCO002`: function/ method has one or more arguments and the docstring does not have an arguments section.
-* `DCO003`: function/ method with no arguments and the docstring has an arguments section.
+- `DCO003`: function/ method with no arguments and the docstring has an arguments section.
-* `DCO004`: function/ method with one or more arguments and the docstring has multiple arguments sections.
+- `DCO004`: function/ method with one or more arguments and the docstring has multiple arguments sections.
-* `DCO005`: function/ method has one or more arguments not described in the docstring.
+- `DCO005`: function/ method has one or more arguments not described in the docstring.
-* `DCO006`: function/ method has one or more arguments described in the docstring which are not arguments of the function/ method.
+- `DCO006`: function/ method has one or more arguments described in the docstring which are not arguments of the function/ method.

 ### Fix DCO001